ChibTheMan23/CNN-Anomaly-Detection/README.md

 # Anomaly Detection in Website Traffic Using Deep Learning

 ## 📌 Project Overview
-This project enhances  website traffic anomaly detection using a Convolutional Neural Network (CNN)-based model inspired by DeepAnT.
+This project enhances Mixtiles' website traffic anomaly detection using DeepAnT, a Convolutional Neural Network (CNN)-based approach designed for time series anomaly detection.
+DeepAnT operates by predicting future values in a time series and identifying anomalies when significant deviations occur between the predicted and actual values.
 Traditional threshold-based methods often misclassify normal traffic fluctuations as anomalies or fail to catch actual issues.
-By leveraging deep learning, we aim to reduce false positives and negatives, improving the ability to detect meaningful deviations.
+By leveraging deep learning, we aim to reduce false positives and false negatives, enhancing Mixtiles' ability to detect meaningful deviations.

 ### 🔍 Key Features
-- **Data-Driven Anomaly Detection**: Uses a CNN model trained on historical traffic data.
+- DeepAnT-Based Detection: Uses a CNN model trained on historical traffic data to predict future values.
+- Anomaly Detection Mechanism: Flags anomalies based on deviations between predicted and actual values.
-- **Expert-Labeled Anomalies**: Compared predictions against anomalies labeled by a domain expert.
+- Expert-Labeled Anomalies: Compared predictions against anomalies labeled by a domain expert.
-- **Comparative Evaluation**: Benchmarks CNN performance against the existing model.
+- Comparative Evaluation: Benchmarks CNN performance against Mixtiles' existing model.
-- **Attention Mechanism Testing**: Explored Bahdanau Attention and Self-Attention for potential improvements.
+- Attention Mechanism Testing: Explored Bahdanau Attention and Self-Attention for potential improvements.

-## 📊 Results Summary
+## 📈 Results Summary
 - The CNN-based model significantly outperformed the current threshold-based method in anomaly detection.
 - **F2 Score Comparison**:
   - **Company Model**: 0.29
   - **CNN Model**: 0.58
   - **CNN + Attention Model**: 0.53 (Did not improve results)

-### 📊 Confusion Matrix Insights:
 - CNN model **reduces false positives and false negatives** compared to the company model.
 - Attention models **failed to improve performance**, likely due to periodic patterns in website traffic.

-## 📂 File Structure
-- 📄 `README.md` – This document.
--

 ## 📊 Visual Results

 ### Time Series Predictions
 The figure below showcases the model’s predicted traffic values against actual traffic counts.
 The CNN-based DeepAnT model successfully captures periodic trends in website visits but struggles with sharp anomalies.
 This is not necessarily a weakness—true anomalies are, by definition, rare and unpredictable.
 If the model were to predict them too accurately, it might be overfitting to noise rather than detecting meaningful deviations.

-**📷 Placeholder: Insert Time Series Prediction Plot Here**

 ### 📊 Confusion Matrices
 To assess real-world impact, we compared the CNN model’s anomaly detection with the existing rule-based method.
 The confusion matrices highlight key improvements: